mufeedvh/seclip/README.md

 ## How is it useful?

-When working in shared environments, sharing your screen, or you're at a public place, reading the token could expose it to prying eyes, that's where `seclip` can help you.
+When working in shared environments, sharing your screen, or you're at a public place, reading secret tokens could expose it to prying eyes, that's where `seclip` can help you.
 Just give the path to the private key or the environment variable, the secret value will be copied to your clipboard.
 In instances where you might forget that you copied a secret value, you can use the `-c` / `--clear` feature to automatically clear your clipboard in a given time.

+You can also use this as a fast shortcut to copy any file contents to clipboard!

 ## Build From Source